-The location and boundaries of said districts are hereby established as shown on the Official Zoning Map of the Town of Rochester, as enacted this date or hereafter amended, which is attached hereto and made a part of this law.
+The location and boundaries of said districts are hereby established as shown on the Official Zoning Map of the Town of Rochester, as enacted this date or hereafter amended, which is attached hereto [Appendix A] and made a part of this chapter.

-- § 140-7 Interpretation of District Boundaries. - A. Zoning district boundary lines are intended generally to follow, parallel or connect the center lines of rights-of-way; existing lot lines; the mean water level of rivers, streams and other waterways; contour lines; ridgelines or town boundary lines, all as shown on the Zoning Map; but where a district boundary line does not follow such a line, its position is shown on said Zoning Map by a specific relationship to such a line using the scale indicated on the Zoning Map.
+§ 140-7 Interpretation of district boundaries.

+- A. Zoning district boundary lines are intended generally to follow, parallel or connect the centerlines of rights-of-way; existing lot lines; the mean water level of rivers, streams and other waterways; contour lines; ridgelines or Town boundary lines, all as shown on the Zoning Map; but where a district boundary line does not follow such a line, its position is shown on said Zoning Map by a specific relationship to such a line using the scale indicated on the Zoning Map.
 Where AB-3 and B District boundary lines parallel rights-of-way and divide properties, said boundaries are intended to be 600 feet from the edge of the right-of-way.
-The NR District line, where it varies from property lines, is intended to follow contour lines paralleling the ridgeline as depicted on the Zoning Map. - B. Where a district boundary line divides a lot of record at the time such line is established, the Planning Board may allow the extension of activities permitted in one district to the other as a Special Use, provided that such extension shall increase the developable lot area for the more intensive use by no more than 25% or 100 feet, whichever is less.
-This is to permit more flexibility in the use of large parcels. - C. When the specific location of a zoning district boundary line cannot be ascertained, the Building Inspector or Planning Board, as the case may be, shall request the Zoning Board of Appeals to render an interpretation which shall then be used as the basis for applying zoning standards.
+The NR District line, where it varies from property lines, is intended to follow contour lines paralleling the ridgeline as depicted on the Zoning Map. - B. Where a district boundary line divides a lot of record at the time such line is established, the Planning Board may allow the extension of activities permitted in one district to the other as a special use, provided that such extension shall increase the developable lot area for the more intensive use by no more than 25% or 100 feet, whichever is less.
+This is to permit more flexibility in the use of large parcels.

+C. When the specific location of a zoning district boundary line cannot be ascertained, the Building Inspector or Planning Board, as the case may be, shall request the Zoning Board of Appeals to render an interpretation which shall then be used as the basis for applying standards.

-§ 140-8 Schedule of District Regulations. (see also Appendix A)
+§ 140-8 Schedule of District Uses. [see Appendix C]

-The restrictions and controls intended to regulate development in each district are set forth in the Schedule of District Regulations which is then supplemented by other sections of this Law and other laws of the Town of Rochester.
-In the case of any inconsistencies found to exist between the Schedule of District Regulations and the written text of this code, the written text shall prevail.
-Although many Principal Permitted Uses shall be permitted as a matter of right, in compliance with these regulations, some Permitted Principal Uses require Site Plan review by the Planning Board as indicated in the Schedule of District Regulation.
-All Special Uses are subject to Site Plan Review and, specifically, Planning Board approval as prerequisites to the Building Inspector issuing a permit for their establishment.
-Accessory Uses are permitted to accompany or, with Site Plan Review by the Planning Board to precede (except for home occupations), Principal Permitted and Special Uses.
-Permits for these Accessory Uses shall be issued directly by the Building Inspector.
+The restrictions and controls intended to regulate development in each district are set forth in the Schedule of District Uses [see Appendix C] which is then supplemented by other sections of this chapter and other laws of the Town of Rochester.
+In the case of any inconsistencies found to exist between the Schedule of District Uses [see Appendix C] and the written text of this Code, the written text shall prevail.
+Although many principal permitted uses shall be permitted as a matter of right, in compliance with these regulations, some permitted principal uses require site plan review by the Planning Board as indicated in the Schedule of District Uses [see Appendix C] (see Appendix C].
+All special uses are subject to site plan review and, specifically, Planning Board approval as prerequisites to the Building Inspector issuing a permit for their establishment.
+Accessory uses are permitted to accompany or, with site plan review by the Planning Board to precede (except for home occupations), principal permitted and special uses.
+Permits for these accessory uses shall be issued directly by the Building Inspector.